 - Eggshells Lying Around

 A common sign of growing bedbug infestation are the eggshells lying around.
 Bedbugs will breed rapidly and lay down many eggs as their population increases and therefore it is always advisable to remove them as soon as you spot them.
 Any delay will only worsen the problem and make them spread in a pace that you can’t comprehend.
 The eggshells will be very small in size and you can take the help of a magnifying glass to spot them easily.
-Look at the corners because bedbugs are most likely to breed there and also check the mattress.
+Look at the corners because bedbugs are most likely to breed there and also check the zippered mattress cover.

 - Adult Bedbug